fiskurgit/Statisk/README.md

 Static site generator heavily inspired by [Low←Tech Magazine](https://solar.lowtechmagazine.com/)

-Work in progress/a hacky mess.
-DO NOT USE.

 Converts Markdown files to simple Html with support for extreme image size reduction for low-bandwidth web pages.

 ![screenshot](screenshot.png)